NotReallyJustin/light-mode-defender/planning.md

 **Determine Reflexive Match** <br>
 ```
-1. If the pronoun and antecedent are both in the same sentence, it could be reflexive.
+1. If the pronoun is reflexive, make sure the pronoun and antecedent are part of the same sentence
-2. Yea pronoun might be ambigious in that case but it's their fault in tha case
+    Pronoun belongs in a NP usually and the antecedent is an NP, so pronoun.parent.parent == antecedent.parent
 ```

 # 5) Find which NOUN PHRASEs mention light mode